socketio/socket.io/README.md

 	- Firefox 4 (Minefield)
 	- Opera 10.61

-	Testing on Safari 3, Chrome 4, Opera and iPhone iPad is pending (although it will probably work).
-Contributions are welcome!

 - ActionScript Socket is known not to work behind proxies, as it doesn't have access to the user agent proxy settings to implement the CONNECT HTTP method.
 If it fails, `socket.io` will try something else.

 - On a successful connection, it remembers the transport for next time (stores it in a cookie).